 As a result, assessing the time period that you have to file a medical malpractice case is done on a case-by-case basis.
 All you need to know is that there is a very short time period to file a medical malpractice lawsuit in Florida, and it is never too early to consult with an experienced medical malpractice lawyer to learn how much time you have.

-The Law Offices of Prosper Shaked is the Experience Choice You Need for Medical Malpractice Cases
+Prosper Shaked Accident Injury Attorneys PA is the Experience Choice You Need for Medical Malpractice Cases

-If you or a loved one suffered any personal injuries due to the negligence of a healthcare provider in Florida, learn how our experienced medical malpractice lawyers at The Law Offices of Prosper Shaked can help protect your rights to compensation under the law.
+If you or a loved one suffered any personal injuries due to the negligence of a healthcare provider in Florida, learn how our experienced medical malpractice lawyers at Prosper Shaked Accident Injury Attorneys PA can help protect your rights to compensation under the law.
 We offer a FREE case evaluation which you can schedule by calling (305) 694-2676.
 We are here to help and look forward to speaking with you.